NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ## What's new?
 (Version 2.22.1)

-• Updated the French translation.
+• Updated the Japanese translation.
 • Added support for Gifski 0.10.2 (delete the old DLL and download it again).

 ### Fixed:

-♦ Fixed bug with Gifski encoding which resulted in skewed frames.
-♦ The text box that accepts only integers could cause a crash when trying to parse the text.
+♦ Switching back from the snapshot mode from the recorder could cause a small crash.
+♦ The auto-updater was failing to run when the cache folder was set to a relative path.
+♦ The tooltips of the buttons of the startup window were incorrect.

 ### Known Bugs: